A quadratic lower bound for 2DFAs against one-way liveness: Conclusion

-{\ifbibvenuesshort{ CIAA is the \textit{Conference on Implementation and Application of Automata}.
+{\ifbibvenuesshort{ AFL is the \textit{International Conference on Automata and Formal Languages} CIAA is the \textit{Conference on Implementation and Application of Automata}.
 CiE is the \textit{Conference of Computability in Europe} CCC is the \textit{Conference on Computational Complexity}.
 CSR is the \textit{International Computer Science Symposium in Russia}.
 DCFS is the \textit{Workshop on Descriptional Complexity of Formal Systems}.
 DLT is the \textit{International Conference on Developments in Language Theory}.
 FCT is the \textit{International Symposium on Fundamentals of Computation Theory}.
 FOCS is the \textit{Symposium on the Foundations of Computer Science}.
 ICALP is the \textit{International Colloquium on Automata, Languages, and Programming}.
 ICIP is the \textit{International Conference on Image Processing}.
+IFIP is the \textit{International Federation for Information Processing}.
 ISTCS is the \textit{Israel Symposium on the Theory of Computing Systems}.
 LATA is the \textit{Conference on Language and Automata Theory and Applications} MBB is the \textit{Graduate Student Conference on The Nature of Thought}.
 MFCS is the \textit{International Symposium on Mathematical Foundations of Computer Science}.
 SAGA is the \textit{International Symposium on Stochastic Algorithms: Foundations and Applications}.
 SOAM is the \textit{Symposium on Applied Mathematics}.
 SODA is the \textit{Symposium on Discrete Algorithms}.
 SOFSEM is the \textit{International Conference on Current Trends in Theory and Practice of Informatics} STACS is the \textit{Symposium on Theoretical Aspects of Computer Science}.
 STOC is the \textit{Symposium on the Theory of Computing}. }\else\fi} \shortbibvenuestrue